Vijay J. Darda: Early life and political career

+In 2015, Darda founded Sakal Jain Samaj, not for profit organization aims to preach the teachings of Jainism and organizes events and celebrations.

 During the meeting of the Consultative Committee of the Members of Parliament for the Ministry of Civil Aviation, Darda raised issues about the Maharashtra government managing airports.
 He pointed out that the Maharashtra Govt. has no expertise in maintenance of airports and development of infrastructure, and the condition of the airport is deteriorating due to non-appointment of strategic partner who could make investments for development of the airports.

 Darda was part of the Pakistan-India Parliamentarians' Dialogue in Islamabad, Pakistan in 2011.
 He told the press, "The 26/11 incident is important for India and cannot be considered a closed chapter.
 The trust deficit can also be bridged if steps are taken to release Sarabjit Singh."
 Darda also said, "Pakistan will have to act on India's long-standing security concerns, including the handing over of Dawood Ibrahim and the prosecution of those involved in the 2008 Mumbai attack case.
 Visas should also be issued freely and Pakistan can benefit from India's expertise in areas like healthcare.
 The two sides also have to address key issues like poverty, education and differences over sharing river waters."

 Darda raised issues of wildlife conservation in Parliament.

 Darda scrupulously followed up in Rajya Sabha on issues including combating global warming, cleaning of the Yamuna river and depleting forest cover in the country.
 He also proposed the installation of surveillance systems at national parks to check poaching, as well as to mitigate the illegal trade of leopard skin and body parts.

 In an exclusive interview with senior journalists in Nagpur, Mr. Vijay Darda said a strong political will is needed to complete his dream project Wardha -Yavatmal-Nanded railway line on time.
 Darda said he is pursuing this project constantly for last 13 year.
 So far, he has discussed the project with eleven Railway Ministers and made correspondence with relevant authorities several times.
 Darda said, original cost of the project 284 km yellow line was 274.55 crore but the cost has escalated to 3,165 crore now in 2021.